poetic/ember-cli-photoswipe/README.md

 ```

 By wrapping your gallery in the component, the addon will take care of
-instantiating Photoswipe for you and for calculating the thumbnail bounds so
+instantiating PhotoSwipe for you and for calculating the thumbnail bounds so
 you get the nice zoom in/out animations right out of the box.
 Easy, right?

 See `tests/dummy/app/templates/application.hbs` as an example of this.

-If you want to instanciate a Photoswipe gallery from an action instead of a
+If you want to instantiate a PhotoSwipe gallery from an action instead of a
 thumbnail, you can also do the following:

 ```javascript